ogamespec/dolwin-docs/HW/GraphicsSystem/GX.md

 ### Internal State Registers

 GX state stored in 3 sets of registers:
-- CP Regs
+- CP Registers
-- XF Regs
+- XF Registers
-- So-called "ByPass" (BP) address space Regs.
+- So-called "ByPass" (BP) address space Registers.
 They are called ByPass, because they are accessed bypassing the vertex transformation unit (XF)

 Writing to registers is performed by special FIFO commands.
 Partially CP registers are mapped to CPU physical memory.

-### CP Regs
+### CP Registers

 |Register name|Register address [7:0]|Bit fields|
 |---|---|---|